 If you stop to enjoy the views, always step off the trail.
 If you are approaching a horse, let the horse and rider know you are coming by vocalizing your presence.
 This will help keep the horse from being spooked.
 Watch the video for more trail etiquette tips.

 Dogs are not allowed in the Corner Canyon watershed area, which includes above the Bonneville Shoreline Trail.
 Dogs are allowed in the following areas:

 ON-LEASH: Dogs may be on the Bonneville Shoreline Trail and any trails below it, starting from Hidden Valley Park in Sandy to Potato Hill Trail in Draper.
 They may also be on the Potato Hill Trail and any trails below it to the junction of Ann’s Trail.

 OFF-LEASH: Dogs can be off-leash in the West Bluff off-leash test area at 1455 E. Deer Ridge Drive.
-They may also be off-leash at the Dayland Dog Park.
-Another off-leash dog park is currently under construction in Galena Hills.
+They may also be off-leash at the Dayland Dog Park and the Galena Dog Park.

 Dogs trained for and assisting a person with a disability, or dogs used in law enforcement or search and rescue work are permitted on the trails.